-Sugar, table sugar, brown sugar, granulated sugar - however you may know it - is simply crystallized sucrose.
+Sugar, table sugar, brown sugar, granulated sugar - however you call it - is simply crystallized sucrose.
 It is about half glucose and half fructose.
-This means that while it is providing energy and flavor, large amounts can also turn to fat.
+This means that while it is providing energy and flavor, large amounts can also turn into fat.

 One serving of sugar is about two teaspoons.
 In that amount, there are about 31 calories and 8 grams of sugar.
 Because table sugar is so processed, you will not find the healthy nutrients that you would in the sugar canes or beets that they come from.
-You may have even heard sugar referred to as "empty calories," meaning that they are calories without much nutritious value.
+You may have even heard of sugar being referred to as "empty calories," meaning that they are calories with not much nutritional value.

 A bit of honey or sugar in your tea won't hurt, but you may want to weigh in your options.
-Although honey has more calories, it provides minerals and antioxidants that sugar does not.
+Although honey has more calories, it provides minerals and antioxidants than sugar.
 Both have high levels of fructose, which may be stored in the body as fat.
 All things considered, many people prefer honey due to its ability to better complement the flavor and medicinal benefits of herbal tea.

 Bogdanov, S. et al. (2008).
 Honey for Nutrition and Health: A Review.
 Journal of the American College of Nutrition, 27(6), 677-689.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/19155427